 Located at Cedar Point in Ohio, Millennium Force starts out by climbing a 310-foot (94-meter) hill right next to Lake Erie.
 The 6,595-foot (2,010-meter) long coaster includes several hills approaching 200 feet (61 meters), two dark tunnels, three overbanked turns and an impressive 300-foot (91-meter) drop at a near vertical 80 degrees.
 The coaster has a top speed of 92 miles (150 kilometers) per hour and so far has provided 2 minutes and 20 seconds worth of excitement to more than 12 million riders [source: Ultimate, Cedar Fair].

 Both Kingda Ka and Millennium Force were built by Intamin, the same company responsible for popularizing the term mega coaster.
 Intamin also makes a mega-lite coaster, which is like a miniature version of the mega coasters with a first drop of 98 feet (30 meters) at 56 miles (90 kilometers) per hour [source: Intamin].
 Mega-lites, with their many high-speed turns at or near ground level, followed by twisting up and downs and ending with a series of hills affectionately called "camel backs" and "bunny hops," are not as high or as fast as the megas and gigas, but they still have their share of thrills.

 Wherever you may live, you're bound to have a mega or giga coaster near you.
 These towering instruments of entertainment (or torture, depending on your point of view) can be found anywhere from Jackson, N.J., to Germany and Japan.

-For more interesting facts about these daredevil rides, explore the links on the next page.
+For more interesting facts about these daredevil rides, explore the links below.